cube3power/atsd/rule-engine/functions-text.md

 ```
 Replace all occurrences of the given string `p` in the original string `s` with another string `r`.

-If the `p` parameter is empty `''`/ null / not found, it will return the original string `s` unchanged.
+If the `p` parameter is empty `''`/ null / not found, the function will return the original string `s` unchanged.

 Examples: